Alejogb1/job-board/blog-data/how-can-i-integrate-testrail-with-azure-devops-pipeline.md

 id: "how-can-i-integrate-testrail-with-azure-devops-pipeline"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I remember a project back in '18, migrating a large monolith to a microservices architecture, where we desperately needed a unified view of our testing efforts.
 We had our agile process humming along in Azure DevOps (ADO), but our test results in TestRail felt siloed.
 Integrating the two wasn’t trivial, but it was crucial to streamline our feedback loops and gain a holistic understanding of our build quality.
 The basic problem, at its core, was that ADO pipelines didn't intrinsically ‘know’ anything about TestRail.
 Therefore, we needed to bridge the gap.
 We weren't alone; many teams face this challenge.
 Here’s how we did it, and how you can approach it.

 The primary integration method centers on leveraging the TestRail API.
 It allows us to programmatically interact with TestRail, updating test runs, marking results, and even creating new test cases or runs.
 The most effective path is to use this API through custom scripts within our ADO pipelines, rather than relying solely on out-of-the-box extensions, which can lack granular control.

-Firstly, we need to consider *when* to interact with TestRail during our pipeline.
+Firstly, we need to consider _when_ to interact with TestRail during our pipeline.
 Generally, it makes sense to update TestRail:

 1.  **After test execution:** This involves taking the test results from your testing framework (e.g., NUnit, JUnit, pytest), parsing them, and then pushing them to the relevant TestRail test runs.
 2.  **Upon pipeline completion (optionally):** After a successful deployment, you might want to mark your test runs as ‘complete’ or ‘passed’ globally in TestRail if applicable.

 The key to a solid integration lies in these crucial steps:

-*   **API Key Generation:** In TestRail, create a dedicated API key for this integration.
+- **API Key Generation:** In TestRail, create a dedicated API key for this integration.
 Avoid using personal API keys; if a team member leaves, the integration might break.
-*   **Secure Storage:** Store the API key and your TestRail URL as secure variables within your Azure DevOps project.
+- **Secure Storage:** Store the API key and your TestRail URL as secure variables within your Azure DevOps project.
 This prevents exposing sensitive data in the pipeline definition.
-*   **Scripting Language:** Choose a scripting language familiar to your team.
+- **Scripting Language:** Choose a scripting language familiar to your team.
 I’ve primarily worked with Python for these types of tasks due to its robust libraries for handling HTTP requests and JSON parsing, but PowerShell or Bash are viable choices as well.
-*   **Test Result Parsing:** The most complex part involves parsing your test framework's result output into a format that TestRail understands.
+- **Test Result Parsing:** The most complex part involves parsing your test framework's result output into a format that TestRail understands.
 The result usually needs to be translated into a structure that aligns with TestRail's API specification.
-*   **Test Run Identification:** Determine how you will identify the correct TestRail test run to update.
+- **Test Run Identification:** Determine how you will identify the correct TestRail test run to update.
 We used a convention of associating our ADO build IDs with specific TestRail run IDs through environment variables, but you can opt for other strategies such as using build tags or environment variables.

 Let’s delve into code snippets to illustrate this, using Python as our scripting language.